GillesR76/holbertonschool-simple_shell/README.md

-Readme for the simple shell project
+.Readme for the simple shell project